7 Things to Know About Drip Irrigation Systems in Florida

 Uh oh.
 A constant, steady dripping usually means something’s wrong at your house.

 Not this time.
-When you have a drip irrigation system, a steady drip means your plants are getting watered perfectly, with no wasted water.
+With a drip irrigation system, a steady drip ensures your plants receive water perfectly, with no wasted water.

 What exactly is drip irrigation?
 Is it right for your Florida landscaping?